syncfusion-content/blazor-docs/blazor/datagrid/adaptive-layout.md

 # Adaptive UI Layout in Blazor DataGrid Component

 The DataGrid user interface (UI) was redesigned to provide an optimal viewing experience and improve usability on small screens.
-This interface will render the filter, sort, column chooser, column menu(supports only when the `rowRenderingMode` as Horizontal) and edit dialogs adaptively and have an option to render the DataGrid row elements in the vertical direction.
+This interface will render the filter, sort, column chooser, column menu(supports only when the `RowRenderingMode` as Horizontal) and edit dialogs adaptively and have an option to render the DataGrid row elements in the vertical direction.

 ## Render adaptive dialog